software-students-fall2024/3-python-package-this-package/README.md

 This package provides a calculator that calculates mathematical expressions with addition, subtraction, multiplication, and division.

 ```
-calculator(expression: str) -> Union[float, int]
+calculator(expression: str) -> None
 ```

 This function finds the result of an expression given as a string.
 It randomly decides whether to perform a correct calculation or an intentionally wrong calculation.
 With 1% probability, the function will trigger a system shutdown.
-If the shutdown is not triggered, the function returns either a correct result with 30% probability or an incorrect result with 70% probability.
+If the shutdown is not triggered, the function calculates either a correct result with 30% probability or an incorrect result with 70% probability.
+The function returns ```None``` and prints the calculated result.

 The input expression must be a string with space-separated integers and operators.